How to Exit Python Program [4 Methods]

 Method 4: os._exit()

-Os._exit() functions is pretty similar to sys.exit() method.
+Os._exit() function is similar to the sys.exit() method.
 However, you can use it to exit any Python program with specified status without flushing stdio buffers, calling cleanup handlers, etc.

 Usually, this method terminates child processes after the os.fork() system call.
 The standard way to exit a Python program is to use the sys.exit() method.

-This Python exit function is also safe to use in the production environment as it doesn’t raise any error or exception.
+This Python exit function is also safe to use in the production environment as it doesn’t raise errors or exceptions.

 Also ReadHow To Automate Google Search With Python